Ashir-Qayyum/jenkins-kubernetes-agent-poc/Implementation.md

 These ephemeral containers contain the tools required in the pipeline stage,<br>
 They perform the task in the functions ,and get terminated with the pod once the task is completed.

-In my Jenkinsfile, I have included all the kubernetes agents i required for the<br>
+In my Jenkinsfile, I have included all the kubernetes agents configurations i required for the<br>
 pipeline including the shared volumes, and containers of DinD (contains docker daemon<br>
 for image building, shared it to docker CLI), docker CLI (for login, build, & push the image to dockerhub), <br>
 and Helm (for installing the sms deployment stacks) using their official public images.<br>